-To assess the required impairment, the Entity has put in place an appropriate warning system to ensure that it receives any repayments due by the beneficiary Member States under the stability support in a timely manner.
-In that regard, the EFSF assesses individually each loan and advance granted to euro area Member States on a regular basis through the analysis of the main following indicators of the beneficiary country:
+To assess the existence or not of a significant increase in credit risk (which would trigger the recognition of a lifetime Expected Credit Loss), the Entity has put in place a warning system.
+In that regard, EFSF assesses individually each loan and advance granted to euro area Member States under the stability support on a regular basis through the analysis of the main following indicators of the beneficiary country:

-- the liquidity situation of the sovereign; - the market access; - the long-term sustainability of public debt; - the banking prospects, whenever relevant to assess repayment flows; - the review of the medium-term economic and financial outlook; - the identification of default events: - the assessment of the payment risk for twelve months.
+- the liquidity situation of the sovereign; - the market access; - the long-term sustainability of public debt; - the banking prospects, whenever relevant to assess repayment flows; - the review of the medium-term economic and financial outlook; - the identification of default events; - the assessment of the payment risk for twelve months.